AndreyGermanov/mapbuilder_backend/README.md

 `countries` argument must include only country codes that exist in `geodata` folder under specified scale.

-If request formed correctly, web service will respond with SVG file body, compressed by gzip.
+If request formed correctly, web service will respond with SVG file body, compressed by zlib.

+`GET /metadata`

+Helper endpoint that returns all scales and country ISO codes as a single JSON object.
+It can be used to find which scales and ISO codes available.
 # Example

 The client application example, that uses this service available here: